 Then, be sure to follow the III's recommendations on how to organize and store policy information — whether it's your loved one's or your own.

 For instance, consider maintaining two copies of each policy: one at home, with your financial records or legal papers; and one offsite in a safety deposit box or with a trusted relative.
 The III recommends that you record dates that the policy was last updated on each copy, so your relatives will know which copy is the most current.

 Maintaining updated beneficiary information and life insurance records may take a little extra effort, but it can help your loved ones track down a policy when the time comes.
-And, more importantly, it'll help make sure that the investment in life insurance gets passed on just as everyone intended.
+And, more importantly, it'll help make sure that the life insurance benefit gets passed on as intended.